gvwilson/sdxpy/src/binary/index.md

 then Python assumes we want to read character strings from the file.
 It therefore:

+-   ask the operating system for the default character encoding (which is almost always UTF-8);

--   uses our system's default encoding (which is probably UTF-8) to convert bytes to characters, and
+-   uses this to convert bytes to characters;

--   converts Windows line endings (which are the two characters `"\r\n"`) into their Unix equivalents (the single character `"\n"`) so that our program only has to deal with the latter.
+    and

+-   converts Windows end-of-line markers to the Unix standard if necessary.
+    For historical reasons,
+    Windows uses both a carriage return `"\r"` and a newline `"\n"` to mark the end of a line, while Unix uses only the latter.
+    Python converts from Windows to Unix on the way in and vice versa on the way out so that programs (usually) don't have to worry about the difference.

 These translations are handy when we're working with text, but they mess up binary data: we probably don't want the pixels in our PNG image translated in these ways.
+As mentioned in [%x dup %],
-If we use `open("filename", "rb")` with a lower-case 'b' after the 'r', on the other hand,
-Python gives us back the file's contents as a `bytes` object instead of as character strings.
+if we open a file in [%i "binary mode" %] using `open(filename, "rb")` with a lower-case 'b' after the 'r', Python gives us back the file's contents as a `bytes` object instead of as character strings.
-In this case we will almost always use `file.read(N)` to read `N` bytes at a time rather than using the file in a `for` loop
+In this case we will almost always get data using `reader.read(N)` to read `N` bytes at a time rather than `for line in reader` because there aren't actually lines of text in the file.
-(which reads up to the next line ending).

-What about the values we actually store?
+But what values should we actually store?
 C and Fortran manipulate "naked" values: programs use what the hardware provides directly.
 Python and other dynamic languages,